The Ultimate Pinterest Traffic Strategy for Bloggers & E-Commerce Shops

 Sign up for Tailwind

-You can join Tailwind for a free trial and they will give you 100 pins to try without a credit card.
+You can join Tailwind for a free and they will give you the ability to try the platform out without paying right away.

 You can sign up using your Pinterest account with just a couple of button clicks.